Last updated: July 17th, 2023

 Part of the reason is because your weight is quite far forward over the front wheel.
 That’s not challenging in and of itself, but it’s a different sensation that takes a bit to adjust to.

 The bigger factor is that drop bars—unlike any others—put your hands in front of the stem rather than behind it.
-To some extent, it’s like pulling or guiding the handlebars, rather than pushing/twisting them like you might be used to.
+To some extent, it’s like nudging or guiding the handlebars, rather than pushing/twisting them like you might be used to.

 But at the same time, the steep head tube angle and forward weight distribution makes the bike quite responsive to leaning with your body.